Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Constraints-based attenuation of narrow-band fluctuations

-Noise filtering is a common procedure in data processing in fields such as analytical chemistry, geosciences, and medicine (see, for example, Refs. \cite{ACHARYA2016677, Schmid_ACS_2022}).
+Filtering of non-physical fluctuations is a common procedure in data processing in fields such as analytical chemistry, geosciences, and medicine (see, for example, Refs. \cite{ACHARYA2016677, Schmid_ACS_2022}).
 Among the large variety of filters readily available for application, we use the Savitzky-Golay (SG) filter~\cite{SG_1964}, which is commonly used in spectroscopy.
 The parameters of the SG filter are the polynomial order, which defines the degree of the polynomial fit, and the window length, which specifies the number of data points in the moving window.
-The choice of the optimal window length that attenuates narrow-band noises at a given polynomial degree can be performed automatically using various model selection metrics (scoring algorithms).
+The choice of the optimal window length that attenuates narrow-band fluctuations at a given polynomial degree can be performed automatically using various model selection metrics (scoring algorithms).
 We use the corrected Akaike Information Criterion (AICc) \cite{AICC} to select filter parameters, which balances how well the filter fits the data with a penalty for unnecessary complexity.
 To address the specific concerns related to our application, we have introduced two additional penalties.
-The first is a frequency-domain penalty designed to prevent solutions from retaining contributions around specified target frequencies, which correspond to the dominant components of narrowband noise.
+The first is a frequency-domain penalty designed to prevent solutions from retaining contributions around specified target frequencies, which correspond to the dominant components of narrow-band fluctuations.
 The second is a second-derivative penalty that increases with the local curvature of the filtered signal.
 The application of this metric is illustrated in panel (c) of Fig. \ref{fig:der_PSD}, which displays the grid search involving different combinations of window sizes and polynomial degrees, as well as the optimal window size for each polynomial degree.
 In panel (d), the DSFs obtained using the identified optimal SG filter parameters are compared to the reference DSF data.
-The data shown in panel (d) reveal that the noise-attenuated results for $S_p(\vec q, \omega)$ closely match each other, demonstrating the effectiveness and reliability of the applied strategy.
+The data shown in panel (d) reveal that the results for $S_p(\vec q, \omega)$ with attenuated narrow-band fluctuations closely match each other, demonstrating the effectiveness and reliability of the applied strategy.
+The used postprocessing filter for the considered case is publicly available \cite{NoiseFilterTDDFT}.

 To ensure a minimal bias, a solution for $S_p(\vec q,\omega)$ must satisfy additional conditions in the imaginary time domain.
 As the first conditions, we consider the class of $S_p(\vec{q},\omega)$ solutions with: